aoberoi/typescript-react-starter/README.md

 *  TypeScript 3.2

-**Why?** While you could use a project like [create-react-app](https://github.com/facebook/create-react-app), and even variants that use TypeScript, I found that building my own helped me attain a deeper understanding of how the technologies work.
-Also, this project differs in the fact that the server incorporates the client app rather than only defining a standalone client app.
-Sometimes, I ended up making decisions different from those projects because of my own preferences and background.
-When I think these decisions are meaningful, I've tried to describe them here.
+**Why?** While you could use a project like [create-react-app](https://github.com/facebook/create-react-app), and even variants that use TypeScript, I found that building my own helped me gain a deeper understanding of how each of the technologies work.

+This is a server app that __contains__ a client app.
+Many other examples only build around producing a client app, which eventually has to be served from some other server.
+I found that unhelpful when trying to plug the pieces together.

+I've also made some other secondary technology choices and decisions, different from the common examples I found.
+When I think these decisions are meaningful, I've tried to describe them in this README.

 ## TODO

 *  Figure out of `webpack-cli` + `webpack-dev-server` are still the best supported ways to get the development server up and running.
+*  Describe webpack and all the loaders.
+*  Describe CSS Modules and how its used.

 ## Code Organization